Goodwood Festival of Speed 2024: the cars to look out for

 The Defender has proven a huge success since it was revived in 2020 and Land Rover has continued to push the extremes of this SUV, including with a 5.0-litre V8 engine under the bonnet.

-But it goes a step further with the Defender Octa, which makes its dynamic debut at the FOS just a week after its reveal on 3 July.
-Using a BMW-sourced 4.4-litre twin-turbo V8 engine, it’s set to demonstrate a new dimension for this SUV.
+But it goes a step further with the Defender OCTA, which makes its dynamic debut at the FOS just a week after its reveal on 3 July.
+Using a BMW-sourced 626bhp 4.4-litre twin-turbo V8 engine, it uses Range Rover Sport SV tech to take this SUV to a new dimension.

 MG HS